In this article, you’ll find nineteen of the best blogging resources you can use to boost your productivity and results (fast!)

 - Keeping it secure

-- Gathering useful data in a form of reports and stats
+- Gathering useful data in reports

 #1 – Content management systems (CMS) to set up your blog – WordPress (free and best)